Building Leadership on Strengths

 - Development of a 21-day personal action plan

-Senior Lecturer of Managing People in Organizations
+Professor of the Practice of Management of Managing People in Organizations

 Doctor of Medicine, Universitat Autònoma de Barcelona